Zungulila: Our full report

 - Zungulila has 24-hour radio contact with its sister camps in the South Luangwa and with its base camp at Mfuwe Lodge.
 There is no cellphone reception or internet available here.

 - The showers in all four tents are plumbed in with hot and cold running water, as well as flushing toilets.
 The water is solar heated.

 Health & safety

-Security measures: Guests are escorted to their tents after dark as a precaution against meeting wildlife on the footpath unexpectedly.
+- Guests are escorted to their chalets after dark by a member of the team.

-Money: US Dollars are recommended for gratuities.
-In the unlikely event that payment for anything else is required, this would be processed by Zungulila's sister-camp, Mfuwe Lodge.
+- The usual currency for tips is Zambian kwacha or US dollars.
+In the unlikely event that payment for anything else is needed, this would be arranged through Zungulila's sister camp, Mfuwe Lodge.

 Alternative places to stay in this same area.